nelipuu/zbind/README.md

     std.debug.print("Hello, {s}!\n", .{ name });
 }

-pub fn main() void {}

 comptime {
     zbind.init(@This());
 }
 ```

 It exports a Zig function `hello`, callable from TypeScript.
 A wrapper function will be exported that receives a string pointer and length in memory shared between Zig and the JavaScript engine.
-The empty `main` is needed for compiling to Wasm.

 Example TypeScript code [`src/index.ts`](example/src/index.ts) to call it: